fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 		* Higher level of isolation.
 	* **Container**
 		* A facade/imitation of an OS.
 It packages an executable with its dependencies needed to run.
-		* More lightweight & portable
+		* More lightweight & portable.
 ### Usage examples
 **Containers**
 * *Web development*:  Containers are a great choice since they are *lightweight* and are easy to deploy in a variety of environments such as development staging and production.